-The Digital Production Partnership (DPP) has today announced Common Technical Delivery Standards for High Definition Commercials/Sponsorship and Promotions/Presentation material.
+The DPP has today announced Common Technical Delivery Standards for High Definition Commercials/Sponsorship and Promotions/Presentation material.
 The new standards, which align with the DPP’s HD Programme Standard, represent another significant milestone in achieving consistency in the delivery of content and in avoiding a situation where a number of different file types and specifications proliferate.
 The introduction of the new common High Definition Commercials/Sponsorship Standard is especially exciting, since it marks a significant step forward for a type of content that until now has only existed in Standard Definition.

 Working with DPP members from across the industry, the UK’s major broadcasters (BBC, ITV, Channel 4, Sky, BT Sport and Channel 5) have agreed these common technical standards.
 For Commercials and Sponsorship material this means that there will now be one specification for delivery to ITV, Sky, Channel 5 and Channel 4 (including broadcasters that take commercials from Channel 4 Advertising Sales, such as UKTV channels, The Box Plus Network, PBS America and BT Sport).
 For Promotions and Presentation Events this standard will cover material delivery to BBC, ITV, Channel 4, Sky, BT Sport and Channel 5.